The Pelvic Floor: A Doctor and Her Patient Hold It Together

 Positive Women’s Network: Liberation as Women Living with HIV

-Marnina “the Queen” Miller- a human rights activist and co-executive director at the Positive Women’s Network (PWN)- recounts her journey living with HIV as a young woman in the American South, finding a sense of belonging in the national community of PWN, and spearheading initiatives for HIV advocacy and treatment for people of all backgrounds.
+Marnina “the Queen” Miller, human rights activist and co-executive director at the Positive Women’s Network (PWN), recounts her journey living with HIV as a young woman in the American South, finding a sense of belonging in the national community of PWN, and spearheading initiatives for HIV advocacy and treatment for people of all backgrounds.
 Marnina discusses some of the unique challenges that Black women face within their communities as they search for inclusive care and acceptance after HIV diagnosis.
 She also delves deep into the world of policy, closely examining how political advocacy can impact HIV criminalization and reproductive rights.
 Marnina highlights the importance of coming together to provide comprehensive sexual health education.
 She emphasizes moving past equity and towards liberation from HIV stigma: “I want liberation… I don’t want equity.
 I don’t want equality.
 I want liberation.
 I want to be free of HIV stigma.”

 Read the transcript of the episode.